WELCOME TO SAFE WALKWAYS USA

 August 2022 To November 2023: City SMD Program Collapses

-Council modified the Municipal Code to require parking in corrals city-wide and four operators were selected to operate the City's SMD program.
+Council modified the Municipal Code to require parking only in corrals in the street city-wide and four operators were selected to operate the City's SMD program.
 Lyft was one of the four but dropped out and removed their scooters.
 They were replaced by Bird which had not initially been selected.
 The other three operators were Lime, Link and Spin.

 All the successful operators made claims in their proposals about their ability to detect and prevent sidewalk driving but Lime left saying they couldn’t comply.
 Link was told to leave by the City.
 Bird suffered a significant loss of their scooters which were stolen and taken across the border to Tijuana.
 They replaced them with older models which were not as appealing to both thieves and riders.
-The older models did not have the sidewalk detection and prevention technology required by the City.
-Spin was acquired by Bird in 2023 leaving Bird as the sole operator in the City SMD program but then Bird filed for bankruptcy so by November 2023 the City's SMD program had collapsed and no dockless motorized scooters were available for rent.
+The older models did not have the sidewalk detection and prevention technology required by the City and promised by Bird.
+Spin was acquired by Bird in 2023 leaving Bird as the sole operator in the City SMD program but then Bird filed for bankruptcy, By November 2023 the City's SMD program had collapsed and no dockless motorized scooters were available for rent.

 November 2023 To January 2024: Proposals To "Entice" Scooter Companies Back